DabatoIsCool/OrganisationNation/README.md

 ## Operation

 Simply run the 'launch.bat' file.
+It is hosted on localhost:3000

 ## Contribution